-SOHO visits rural communities and conducts volunteer clinics, evaluating children, referring those in worst condition, treating those whose health concerns are basic and providing warm clothing and shoes for the most destitute.
+SOHO visits rural communities and conducts volunteer clinics, evaluating children, referring those in the worst condition, treating those whose health concerns are basic, and providing warm clothing and shoes for the most destitute.

 In addition to rural free clinics, health evaluations are done on the children served at SOHO Welcome Places and on families sponsored by SOHO donors.

-Collaborators in this area include Indiana University Purdue University Schools of Nursing and Public Health and Nova Southeastern University, Department of Psychology.
+Collaborators in this area include Indiana University-Purdue University Indianapolis Schools of Nursing and Public Health and Nova Southeastern University, Department of Psychology.

-Children learn basic courtesy and etiquette along with reading, writing and numbers and their graduations rival any high school or college ceremony with caps and gowns, music and dance, displays of dramatic talent all to the delight of their community members.
-Most importantly, the children learn a sense of personal value which goes a long way to help insulate them against the stigmatization that they will face as they grow up.
+Children learn basic courtesy and etiquette along with reading, writing and numbers, and their graduations rival any high school or college ceremony with caps and gowns, music and dance, and displays of dramatic talent all to the delight of their community members.
+Most importantly, the children learn a sense of personal value, which goes a long way to help insulate them against the stigmatization that they will face as they grow up.

 SOHO runs a preschool at The Welcome Place in Mhlosheni and The Welcome Place in Nhlambeni, and provides education support for children through Child Sponsorship.
 The sponsorship of individual children and families provide the means necessary to pay for school fees and uniforms.

 Imagine asking a child when was their last meal, only to have the child ponder long to determine if it was yesterday or the day before.
-The last taste of meat was often a holiday past.
-For many children, a meal would consist of pap made of white corn meal ( mealies) with bean sauce or just plain with sugar or salt.
-Many children depend on the daily lunch offered by most schools and they go without if that is not available.
+The last taste of meat was often a past holiday.
+For many children, a meal would consist of pap made of white corn meal (mealies) with bean sauce or just plain with sugar or salt.
+Many children depend on the daily lunch offered by most schools, and they go without if that is not available.

 SOHO provides morning porridge and lunch at the Welcome Place for the pre-school children as well as hot meals for orphans attending nearby schools.
 Meals are served seven days a week and during holidays when children are most vulnerable to engaging in transactional sex in order to eat.

-Vegetables and protein is missing from many diets.
+Vegetables and protein are missing from many diets.
 SOHO has a community garden that provides fresh vegetables such as cabbage, squash, carrots or spinach to add nutrition to the children’s meals.